conholdate/products.conholdate.com/content/english/total/java/conversion/pptm-to-dotm.md

           Convert popular document file formats on different operating systems such as Windows, Linux or macOS while using development environments such as NetBeans, IntelliJ IDEA and Eclipse.

+      gisthash: "35e23082b8fa43502d6784c38947eef1"
+      gistfile: "password-protected-word-document-to-pdf-conversion.java"

+    - title_left: "Convert Specific Word Pages to PDF in Java"
-      code: |
+      content_left: |
-          ```cs {linenos=false}
-          // Load and convert password protected documents
-          WordProcessingLoadOptions loadOptions = new WordProcessingLoadOptions();
-          loadOptions.setPassword("12345");
+          Java document conversion API allows you to choose selected pages from the source document and accurately convert to the supported document format.
+The code example below shows how to convert the 1st and 4th pages of a Word document to the resultant PDF file.

-          // Create an instance of Converter class and pass source document path and the load options delegate as a constructor parameters
+          -   Create a new instance of **Converter** class and load input (Word) document
-          Converter converter = new Converter("input.pptm", loadOptions);

-          // Instantiate PdfConvertOptions class
-          PdfConvertOptions options = new PdfConvertOptions();
+          -   Instantiate the proper **ConvertOptions** class e.g. (**PdfConvertOptions**, **WordProcessingConvertOptions**, **SpreadsheetConvertOptions** etc)
+          -   Set **setPages** property of the **ConvertOptions** instance and mention specific page number to be converted

-          // Call convert method of Converter class instance and pass filename for the converted document and the instance of ConvertOptions from the previous step
+          -   Call **convert** method of **Converter** class instance and pass filename (PDF) for the converted document

-          converter.convert("output.dotm, options);
-          ```
+      title_right: "Caching Converted Document Results"
+      content_right: |
+          In some cases, the converted document size is bigger and it takes time to be converted.
+The document conversion library offers the caching feature to efficiently manage such situations and speed up the repetitive conversion process.
+Enable the ICache interface to work with custom cache implementation using the extension point and control the cache conversion, as you prefer.

+          The conversion result is saved to the local drive by default but any type of cache storage can be supported by implementing the appropriate interfaces such as Amazon S3, Dropbox, Google Drive, Windows Azure, Reddis or any other.

+      gisthash: "98e5756c4d2150212f5abd2eb2067059"
+      gistfile: "convert-specific-word-document-pages-to-pdf.java"
 ############################# About Formats ############################
 about_formats:
     enable: false